DV Housing Support

 Federal financial aid

 Section 8 housing is a program subsidized by the Department of Housing and Urban Development (HUD).
-Residents pay what they can afford (typically 30% of their monthly adjusted income) and HUD will then pay the difference between that amount and what a unit typically rents for.
-Both LIHTC and Section 8 housing have income limits, so it is important to speak with a housing specialist to see if you qualify.
-Once you are approved, speaking with a local apartment finder can be helpful to find properties that are LIHTC or Section 8 housing.
+Residents pay what they can afford (typically 30% of their monthly adjusted income), and HUD will then pay the difference between that amount and what a unit typically rents for.
+You can reach out to your local Housing Authority office to apply.

 Other financial aid